FutureSpeakAI/Project-SAGE-by-Aquent/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes (September 30, 2025)
 - **Pinecone Message Pass-Through Fix** (September 30): Fixed critical issue where SAGE was modifying user messages before sending to Pinecone.
-Previously, the system was prepending SAGE instructions to every user message, causing double-prompting and distorted responses.
+Previously, the system was prepending SAGE instructions to every user message in both the regular chat interface and the RFP processor, causing double-prompting and distorted responses.
+Fixed both the `chatWithPinecone` function and the RFP processor's `getPineconeBatchResponse` function.
 Now messages are passed directly to Pinecone without modification, allowing the Pinecone assistant to use its own configured system prompt as intended.

 ## Recent Changes (September 24, 2025)
 - **RFP Text Extraction AI Fix** (September 24): Implemented AI-based text cleanup for RFP question extraction.
 System now uses Gemini to automatically fix malformed text from PDF extraction (character-level spacing like "W h o i n y o u r" or joined words like "Whatarethecorporate").
 Only affects question extraction - Pinecone responses remain completely unmodified.
 Includes fallback to original text if AI is unavailable.